Sakai Tadatsugu: Service in the Oda-Tokugawa alliance

-Later in the same year, during the war council discussion before the Battle of Nagashino, Tadatsugu suggested a night raid, which was quickly rejected by Nobunaga.
-However, Nobunaga talked with Tadatsugu in private after the council and gave him permission to execute the plan in secret, because Nobunaga was afraid that, if he publicly agreed with Tadatsugu's plan during the council discussion, it could potentially be leaked to enemy intelligence.
+Later that year, during the war council discussion before the Battle of Nagashino, Tadatsugu suggested a night raid, which was quickly rejected by Nobunaga.
+This later proved to be a deception due to Nobunaga's fears about the information leaking to enemy intelligence, and he agreed to the plan in private after the meeting.
 Tadatsugu was tasked with leading a night raid against the Takeda forces located in Tobinosuyama with Kanamori Nagachika.
-They led a flying column of 2,000 Tokugawa archers and arquebus gunners, which was further supplemented with the Oda clan's regiment of cavalry and 500 arquebus gunners.
-Tadatsugu led these forces to take the road from Koshu to Horai-ji Temple in Sanshu, then crossed a river, until they reached the camp of the Takeda forces near the besieged Nagashino castle.
+They led a flying columnof 2,000 Tokugawa archers and arquebus gunners, supplemented with the Oda clan's regiment of cavalry and 500 arquebus gunners.
+Tadatsugu led the forces to take the road from Koshu to Horai-ji Temple in Sanshu, then crossed a river, until they reached the camp of the Takeda forces near the besieged Nagashino castle.
 (Note: citation from Hayashi Razan chronicle.)
 Tadatsugu successfully ambushed the Takeda forces, which caused the death of two Takeda generals, Takeda Nobuzane and Saegusa Moritomo.
-After the enemy troops in Nagashino castle were routed, Tadatsugu also burned Kadoya village, nearby the location.
+After the enemy troops in Nagashino castle were routed, Tadatsugu burned the nearby Kadoya village.

-As the Nagashino campaign ended, Tadatsugu was rewarded for defending a castle in Tobinosuyama mountain after the battle of Nagashino.
-Oda Nobunaga personally gave Tadatsugu a jinbaori(samurai commander's jacket), and a Maki no Tachi(sword's mounting).
+At Tobinosuyama mountain, after the battle of Nagashino at the end of the campaign, Oda Nobunaga personally rewarded Tadatsugu for his defence of a castle with a jinbaori (samurai commander's jacket) and a Maki no Tachi (sword's mounting).

 In 1578, Tadatsugu's son, Sakai Ietsugu (1564–1619), took over his father's role as castellan of Yoshida Castle.
-The ie- in the beginning of Ietsugu's name was a special honor bestowed by Tokugawa Ieyasu as reward for special vassals, allowing them to use of one of the kanji from his nanori name.
+The prefix ie- in his name was a special honor bestowed by Tokugawa Ieyasu, allowing them to use of one of the kanji from his nanori name.

-In 1579, Tadatsugu was involved with a tragedy that befell the Ieyasu family, which ended with Ieyasu's wife, Lady Tsukiyama, being executed, and their son, Matsudaira Nobuyasu, being forced to commit seppuku.
-Tadatsugu played a role in confirming Oda Nobunaga's suspicion of the alleged betrayal against the Oda clan being planned by Lady Tsukiyama, as Nobunaga concluded that, since a high-ranking fudai daimyō such as Tadatsugu had confirmed the accusation by testifying against Lady Tsukiyama, then the accusation must be true.
-Tadatsugu may have actually conspired with Odai no Kata to get rid of Lady Tsukiyama.
-Arthur Lindsay Sadler theorized that this was a deliberate act of spite from Tadatsugu due to his dislike of Nobuyasu.
+In 1579, Oda Nobunaga grew suspicious that Ieyasu's wife, Lady Tsukiyama, was developing a plan to betray the Oda clan.
+He approached Tadatsugu who confirmed his suspicions.
+Due to Tadatsugu's rank and trusted position, Nobunaga believed this.
+This resulted in Lady Tsukiyama's execution, and her and Ieyasu's son, Matsudaira Nobuyasu, being forced to commit seppuku.
+Tadatsugu's actions may have been a conspiracy with Odai no Kata.
+Arthur Lindsay Sadlertheorized that this was a deliberate act of spite from Tadatsugu due to his dislike of Nobuyasu.